Benefits of Internet of Things (IoT) in Agriculture and Smart Farming

 The impact of IoT in agriculture is so serious, that it can completely change the economy of the whole country.
 This is what happened with

-The secret is in the innovative approach to agricultural spaces.
+The secret is in the innovative approach to agricultural spaces and broad use of IoT in agriculture processes.
 The majority of farmlands in the Netherlands are covered by glass, and vegetables are grown in autonomous greenhouses.
 The Dutch use connected technology, sensors to monitor CO2 level, humidity, LED light, plant health and data analytics to maintain a sustainable environment in the greenhouses.
 Thus, they harvest 10 times the average yield from a traditional open field.

 Apart from unrivaled efficiency, growing food in smart greenhouses is clean as it requires much less water and pesticides.

 Today’s ag startups claim you don’t even need fields to grow food efficiently in a smart greenhouse.
-Such companies as
+Companies like Infarm or

 Smart agriculture system using IoT and big data technology could be the savior for the whole industry.
 But integrating technology in traditional agricultural processes has not been without its own problems.